Cursive Alphabet — A-Z Uppercase & Lowercase Guide

 m vs. n

-Cursive m has three humps while cursive n has two.
-At small sizes in the cursive alphabet, these humps can blur together — practice consistent sizing.
+Cursive m has three humps while n has two.
+At small sizes, these humps can blur together — practice consistent sizing.

 G vs. Q